 The Board's Statement of Investment Policies, Standards and Procedures (SIPSP) is reviewed regularly by the Board.
-There were no significant changes to the SIPSP during the year.
+During the year the responsible investment section of the SIPSP was updated.
+There were no other significant changes to the SIPSP during the year.

 See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme trust deed.